West London Day Centre

 Our social and recreational services help to build clients confidence, assist with social integration and support them in moving away from a street based lifestyle.
-These include a weekly allotment group growing vegetables, the Seymour Art Collective, chess, computing, music and various courses run by a tutor from the City of Westminster College.
+These include the Seymour Art Collective, chess, computing, music and various courses.

 Read related articles:

 - If you want to sign up for updates from WLDC’s work then please email us.

 - Like WLDC on Facebook